Wietse van der Werf: Conservation philosophy

 Van der Werf has stated the inspiration for the Sea Ranger Service has originated from the Civilian Conservation Corps, a programme launched by US president Franklin D. Roosevelt in 1933 to alleviate poverty and unemployment during the Great Depression whilst simultaneously carrying out large scale landscape restoration and conservation work.
 The Sea Ranger Service follows a similar approach for ocean conservation.
 It trains young people (partly long-term unemployed youth) with the help of veterans as Sea Rangers.
 After their one-year deployment as Sea Rangers, in which they carry out conservation tasks at sea, the Sea Rangers transition into maritime employment.
 Van der Werf advocates extensively on the benefits of social approaches to conservation and has gathered growing political support for his work.
 In December 2018 four Dutch government ministers signed the Green Deal Sea Ranger Service to improve environmental conservation of the North Sea through social pilots run by the Sea Ranger Service.

 Personal life

-Van der Werf lives in Utrecht, The Netherlands.
+Van der Werf lives in London, The Netherlands.
 He is vegan.